Introduction

 3. Delegating work effectively

-As a project manager, it becomes critical to delegate tasks to your team members effectively.
+As a project manager, delegating tasks to your team members effectively becomes critical.
 It is a leadership style that every project manager has to learn and adapt.
 You should not misuse this responsibility by blaming or degrading your team members.

-You should understand the strength and weaknesses of your team members and delegate the tasks to them accordingly.
+You should understand the strengths and weaknesses of your team members and delegate the tasks to them accordingly.
 Your team members must be able to prioritize tasks.

 This is where you need to think smart!